damienbod/AngularWebpackVisualStudio/README.md

 https://yarnpkg.com/en/docs/install

-If you remove the yarn.lock file, you do not require yarn.
+So npm _and_ yarn works.
+YOu can take whatever you prefer.

 ### Node Path in Visual Studio

-The installed nodejs on your system needs to be used inside Visual Studio and not VS one.
-You need to set the path of you node before the VS node.
+The installed nodejs on your system needs to be used inside Visual Studio and not the nodejd from Visual Studio.
+You need to set the path of your node before the VS node.

-In Visual Studio Tools/Options/Projects and Solutions/Web Package Management/External Web Tools
+In Visual Studio: Tools -> Options -> Projects and Solutions -> Web Package Management -> External Web Tools

 More the $(Path) option above the Visual Studio one.